marchage/EncryptedAlbum/SecretVault/README.md

 ## ⚠️ Important Notes

-1. **Auto-Generated Password (Recommended)** - If using Touch ID/Face ID with auto-generated password, your vault is only accessible with biometric authentication on this Mac.
-Make note of your password if you need backup access.
+1. **Auto-Generated Password (Recommended)** - Password is hidden by default for security.
+Optional reveal with screen flash warning if needed for backup.
+Your vault is accessible with biometric authentication on this Mac.
 2. **Manual Password** - If you set a manual password, remember it!
 There is NO password recovery.
+3. **Screen Flash Feature** - When revealing auto-generated passwords, the screen flashes white to prevent silent password capture by malware or screen recording.
-3. **Vault Location** - Encrypted files stored in `~/Library/Application Support/SecretVault/`
+4. **Vault Location** - Encrypted files stored in `~/Library/Application Support/SecretVault/`
-4. **Backup Strategy** - Copy the entire `SecretVault/` folder to backup.
+5. **Backup Strategy** - Copy the entire `SecretVault/` folder to backup.
 Files remain encrypted and need your password to decrypt.
-5. **Thumbnails** - Low-resolution thumbnails (~200x200px) are NOT encrypted for performance.
+6. **Thumbnails** - Low-resolution thumbnails (~200x200px) are NOT encrypted for performance.
 Full originals are fully encrypted.
-6. **Recently Deleted** - Items deleted from library go to Recently Deleted album.
+7. **Recently Deleted** - Items deleted from library go to Recently Deleted album.
 Empty it manually for complete removal.
-7. **Encryption is strong** - Without the password, items are unrecoverable (this is a feature!)
+8. **Encryption is strong** - Without the password, items are unrecoverable (this is a feature!)
-8. **Video file sizes** - Large videos take longer to encrypt/decrypt but remain fully encrypted at rest
+9. **Video file sizes** - Large videos take longer to encrypt/decrypt but remain fully encrypted at rest
-9. **Portability** - Can move vault to another Mac, but biometric password won't transfer - you'll need the actual password
+10. **Portability** - Can move vault to another Mac, but biometric password won't transfer - you'll need the actual password

 ## 🗺️ Future Enhancements